buwilliams/tetris/README.md

 - add scoring and page callbacks
 - fix bug with line completion which removes wrong pieces
 - fix rotate logic which makes the piece go off screen
+- add logic to determine if you have lost the game
+- sounds: theme music, game over, row completion, level up
+- add screen controls indicating current level
+- add levels which increase speed